 - Q. Do you require that submitted motions include a proposed order? - A. Yes - Q. Do you appreciate courtesy copies of briefs being delivered to your chambers prior to hearing on a motion? - A. YES!
 Courtesy copies of motions and proposed orders are greatly appreciated.
-If you are not e-filing, then please send a courtesy copy to FremontDCChambers@courts.state.wy.us - Q. Do you schedule hearings on motions automatically upon receiving a request for setting, or do you prefer or require that counsel call to schedule hearings? - A. Almost always automatic-when/if a motion requesting a hearing is accompanied by a proposed order setting a hearing. - Q. Under what circumstances do you decline to grant a request for oral argument? - A. Rarely.
-But, if no proposed order setting a hearing is submitted then it will delay the setting of the hearing. - Q. Do you prefer that counsel provide copies of the relevant cases prior to a hearing? - A. No. We have Westlaw and I know how to use it. - Q. Is there anything about the way you handle requests for temporary restraining orders and preliminary injunctions that you think the bar should be aware of? - A. No But I would prefer attorneys focus on the actual TRO/Preliminary Injunction Issues and not try to use it as a discovery device or a deposition with an audience.
+When you file with the Clerk's Office, please send a courtesy copy to: Soler@courts.state.wy.us; and kmckay@courts.state.wy.us - Q. Do you schedule hearings on motions automatically upon receiving a request for setting, or do you prefer or require that counsel call to schedule hearings? - A. Automatically-when a motion requesting a hearing and a proposed order are received. - Q. Under what circumstances do you decline to grant a request for oral argument? - A. Rarely, if ever. - Q. Do you prefer that counsel provide copies of the relevant cases prior to a hearing? - A. No. We have Westlaw and I know how to use it. - Q. Is there anything about the way you handle requests for temporary restraining orders and preliminary injunctions that you think the bar should be aware of? - A. $No-But\ I$ would prefer attorneys focus on the actual TRO/Preliminary Injunction Issues and not try to use it as a discovery device or a deposition with an audience.